A Books-to-Film Multimedia Corporation

 Christine is a member of the Horror Writer’s Association.

-A twenty-year veteran in International Business, Griffie works with Hong Kong development teams to determine what front line business needs will not be met by the enterprise solutions.
+A twenty-five-year veteran in International Business, Griffie works with Hong Kong development teams to determine what front line business needs will not be met by the enterprise solutions.
 Bridging those gaps and driving overall company success through streamlining, standardization, and automation, her solutions have provided substantial savings in excess of 7 figures per year.

 Michael spent the last twenty years working in various media which includes Top 50 US magazines, major film studios, and several publishing companies.
 Along the way, Michael has been right-hand man/technical advisor to an ex-Surgeon General, busted hackers for chat/messaging software innovators in the early days of the internet, and created online community policy that is in use to this day.
 Michael also created the first online comic book writing workshop for America Online.